Come and join us for our sixth breakfast meeting and let’s talk property!

 “If you want to go fast go alone, If you want to go far go together…”

-We look forward to seeing you on Tuesday 1st October.
+We look forward to seeing you on Saturday 30th September 2023.

 Please book here: